Bullard Independent School District

-Bullard Independent School District is a public school district based in Bullard, Texas (USA).
+Bullard Independent School District is a public school district based in Bullard, Texas, United States.

 The district is located in southwestern Smith County and extends into a small portion of northwestern Cherokee County.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
 In 2019 and 2022, the school district was given an overall accountability grade of "A" by the Texas Education Agency.
 For the years 2023-2025, the school district was given an overall accountability grade of "B" by the Texas Education Agency.